 No two auditions will ever be the same, but there will certainly be a lot of similarities from room to room or one CD’s self-tape instructions to another.
 The last thing you want as you prepare your monologue or lines is to be figuring out what something in your instructions means or to be lost when a term you don’t know comes up during your session.
-Here are 31 essential audition terms to know.
+Here are 31 essential audition terms for actors to know.

 Appointment: A scheduled time a casting director has made for you to audition.
 This is only a reference to an in-person or live Zoom audition.